 Of course, these odds aren’t worth much if there aren’t many people betting, and there aren’t.
 This article by Philip Wallach is an excellent survey of the landscape, and as he points out, the US election has 50 times more betting volume at Betfair (a UK sports book) than at PredictIt, the largest current prediction market.

-Social scientists have been infatuated with the idea of prediction markets for decades, because they think they’d provide useful information.
-But gambling is first and foremost a habit, and the problem with these markets is that there’s not enough to bet on to get people in the habit of coming back.
+Social scientists have been infatuated with the idea of prediction markets for decades, but gambling is first and foremost a habit, and the problem with these markets is that there’s not enough to bet on to get people in the habit of coming back.
 The political world simply doesn’t offer frequent enough events that enough people care about.

 Meanwhile, you may care who wins the election, but if it’s weeks or months away, what’s going to keep you coming back to the site?
 Suppose you came to PredictIt in June convinced that Clinton would win, saw that she was “trading” at 66% (1/2 or -200) odds, and bet $100 — so you’d win about $50 if she won the election.
 Now you come back during her post-convention poll bounce and she’s at 75%; what do you do?
 You could cash out with a $15 profit, but then what?
 You could have made $50.
 Or you could add to your bet at worse odds.
 Neither is particularly tempting.
 My guess is you’ll do nothing, and pretty soon you’ll stop visiting the site as frequently.